What's included and what's not included.

 For all Walks

-Accommodation is provided in small hotels, inns, rural houses and apartments.
-We do not stay in pilgrim dormitories, nor do we stay in 5 star hotels.
-A few single rooms can be booked and once those have been reserved, you will have to share.
-If the group is large, we might have to split the group and book rooms in a different establishment.
-In parts of Europe many places have en-suite bathrooms in double rooms while single rooms share a bathroom so if you want a single room with en-suite bathroom every night you will have to pay for single occupancy in a double room.
+In parts of Europe many places have en-suite bathrooms in double rooms while single rooms share a bathroom so if you want a single room with en-suite bathroom every night you will have to pay for a double room.
 In a couple of villages we might stay in an apartment, Agriturismo or Casa Rural where bathrooms are shared by the group.

 Food: The majority of pilgrims prefer to start walking early and only a few places in Spain offer bed-and-breakfast.
 Very few include dinner but in places that have diningrooms you can book a table for a meal.
 In remote places we will arrange for you to have evening meals, at your own cost.
 You can have lunch at a cafe-bar or buy food at a supermecado to have for lunch.
 In Switzerland and Italy most places are B&B and most have a dingingroom or restaurant for dinners.

-Accommodation is provided in small hotels, inns, rural houses and apartments.
-We do not stay in pilgrim dormitories, nor do we stay in 5 star hotels.
-A few single rooms can be booked and once those have been reserved, you will have to share.
-If the group is large, we might have to split the group and book rooms in a different establishment.
-In parts of Europe many places have en-suite bathrooms in double rooms while single rooms share a bathroom so if you want a single room with en-suite bathroom every night you will have to pay for single occupancy in a double room.
+In parts of Europe many places have en-suite bathrooms in double rooms while single rooms share a bathroom so if you want a single room with en-suite bathroom every night you will have to pay for a double room.
 In a couple of villages we might stay in an apartment, Agriturismo or Casa Rural where bathrooms are shared by the group.

 Food: The majority of pilgrims prefer to start walking early and only a few places in Spain offer bed-and-breakfast.
 Very few include dinner but in places that have diningrooms you can book a table for a meal.
 In remote places we will arrange for you to have evening meals, at your own cost.
 You can have lunch at a cafe-bar or buy food at a supermecado to have for lunch.
 In Switzerland and Italy most places are B&B and most have a dingingroom or restaurant for dinners.